robinrendle/robinrendle.com/notes/practical-typography.md

 title: Practical typography
 date: 2014-08-18 14:25:00 -07:00
 tags:
-  - book
+  - books
-extract:
+  - typography
-  Finishing a book in this environment feels so much more of an accomplishment than wrapping up a physical book, although it made for interesting reading because it was not written for upcoming graphic designers or art students (like the majority of typographic resources out there), instead this book’s aim had been calibrated specifically towards writers.
+extract: Finishing a book in this environment feels so much more of an accomplishment than wrapping up a physical book, although it made for interesting reading because it was not written for upcoming graphic designers or art students (like the majority of typographic resources out there), instead this book’s aim had been calibrated specifically towards writers.
 update:
 city: Plymouth
 country: UK